esotericfoundation/logo/README.md

-# logo
+# Esoteric Foundation Logo

-The official logo of the Esoteric Foundation.
+> The official logo of the Esoteric Foundation.